 Delays in communications

 Some coaches may have a full diary of clients which means there may be delays in communications.
-A good coach will have a set schedule for you to check-in and for them to respond.
+A good coach will have a set schedule for you to check in and for them to respond.
 If an online coach has too many clients, you might become less of a priority to them and find yourself waiting for feedback or adjustments.

 Online coaching is a more financially available option for most when looking for professional guidance and support.
-It’s crucial you find a coach that has experience, knowledge and, most importantly, good feedback from clients.
+It’s crucial you find a coach that has the experience, knowledge and, most importantly, good feedback from clients.
 We also offer online training if you wish to take advantage of our expertise but cannot attend the studio.

 1-1 personal training is the top end of the fitness service.
-You will work with a trainer who will not only put you through your training sessions, but they will also help create your training, nutrition and lifestyle required to achieve your goals.
+You will work with a trainer who will not only put you through your training sessions but will also help create your training, nutrition and lifestyle required to achieve your goals.
 You will receive regular sessions not only for training but also for measurements and evaluation.
 With any 1-1 programme, your coach is there to support you and make any adjustments required for your plan.

 Everything about your programme will be tailored to your requirements.
 Your food, lifestyle habits, your training sessions and support are all design around your current state and getting you to your end goal.
-No matter what your desired goal is, you will have everything based around achieving that goal.
+No matter what your desired goal is, you will have everything based on achieving that goal.

 Education and support

 When you work with a coach in person, not only do you get the support in the sessions, but you also get it away from the gym as well.
-You will build a relationship with that coach, and they will help keep you accountable towards your goals.
+You will build a relationship with that coach, and they will help keep you accountable for your goals.

 Pay for results